 OPAL Encryption

-Currently, the only write-block device that can detect OPAL is the TX1 Forensic Imager:
+Currently, the only write-block devices that can detect OPAL are the TX1 Forensic Imager and TD4 Forensic Duplicator:

 D6280 - https://digitalintelligence.com/store/products/d6280